Cognigy/Documentation/docs/en/docs/ai/endpoints/cognigy-vg.md

 ### Call Event Settings

+!!! note
+    As with all other Endpoint settings, you cannot test the Call Events settings in the Endpoint within the Interaction Panel.

 | Parameter    | Type     | Description                                                                                                                                                                                                                                                                                                                            |
 |--------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Action       | Selector | Choose the action to be performed when the call event is detected: <br> - **Inject into current Flow** — inject the defined text and data payload into the current flow. <br> - **Execute Flow** — trigger a selected Flow when the call event is detected. <br> - **None** — no action will be taken when the call event is detected. |